ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 elements in the mesh.
 These have distinct API entry points.

 Executing a sequence of APIs can sometimes be slow because Mechanical may perform background tasks each time any of its entities are created, updated, or deleted.
-Mechanical scripting has a mechanism to defer many of these tasks until after a block of commands are run, using the **Transaction** class.
-For example:
+Mechanical scripting has a **Transaction** class for deferring many of these tasks until after a block of commands are run.
+Here is an example:

 .. code:: python